Vladimir Zhirinovsky: Jewish heritage

 Four of Zhirinovsky's relatives were murdered during the Holocaust.
 Zhirinovsky's parents separated while he was still an infant.
 Abandoning the family, Zhirinovsky's father, Volf Eidelshtein, immigrated to Israel in 1949 (together with his new wife Bella and his brother), where he worked as an agronomist in Tel Aviv.
 Zhirinovsky's father was a member of the right-wing nationalist Herut party in Israel, and died in 1983 when he was run over by a bus near Dizengoff Street in Tel Aviv.

-Zhirinovsky did not find out the details of his father's life in Israel until many years later, or even that he had died.
+Zhirinovsky did not find out the details of his father's life in Israel, or even the fact that he had died until many years later.
 Zhirinovsky said that he was an Orthodox Christian.
-In 1994, presented with a birth certificate indicating his original name as Eidelshtein, Zhirinovsky said the document was faked.
+In 1994, Zhirinovsky was presented with a birth certificate indicating his original name as Eidelshtein; he claimed that the document was faked.

 Zhirinovsky denied his father's Jewish origins until Ivan Close Your Soul, published in July 2001, in which he described how his father, Volf Isaakovich Eidelshtein, changed his surname from Eidelshtein to Zhirinovsky.
-He rhetorically asked, "Why should I reject Russian blood, Russian culture, Russian land, and fall in love with the Jewish people only because of that single drop of blood that my father left in my mother's body?"
+He then wrote, "Why should I reject Russian blood, Russian culture, Russian land, and fall in love with the Jewish people only because of that single drop of blood that my father left in my mother's body?"

-According to Zhirinovsky, "My mother was Russian and my father was a lawyer".
-Zhirinovsky later disowned the statement after researching his father's life in Israel.
+According to Zhirinovsky, "[His] mother was Russian and [His] father was a lawyer".
+Zhirinovsky later retracted the statement after researching his father's life in Israel.
 Discussing the statement, Zhirinovsky says: "Journalists mocked me: for saying I was the son of a lawyer.
 And I am really the son of an agronomist."

-Discussing his father, Zhirinovsky said with tears in his eyes: "All my life I was looking for him.
+Discussing his father, Zhirinovsky said with tears in his eyes, "All my life I was looking for him.
 I believed that he was alive.
 I believed that someday he would find me...
 But there is a silver lining.
 I tried to imitate him...
-And I was able to achieve a certain position in life, even without the support of my father."
+And I was able to achieve a certain position in life even without the support of my father."

-Zhirinovsky's Israeli relatives included an uncle and cousin, meeting and befriending them for the first time only after discovering more about his family's story in Israel.
-Zhirinovsky's Israeli family did not know that he was a politician in Russia but responded warmly to his invitation to stay with him in Moscow.